Hero background

 Weekdays

-There is also time to explore the local culture through small Swahili lessons and shared activities with the community, always accompanied by the project coordinators.
+There's also time to learn a bit of the local culture with short Swahili lessons and shared activities with the community, always with the project coordinators on hand.

 07:00Breakfast and getting ready for the day